ebhinch/atl-wdi/homework/react/react-docs-scavenger-hunt.md

 8. Where can I go to check out React's built-in Accessibility features?
 This seems like a vague question, and though I've read through the Doc's now four or five times, I cannot find one resource that helps with BUILT-IN features.
 Below are the references I found that seem like the closest fits:

+*This is the link for the Accessibility portion of the Docs: https://reactjs.org/docs/accessibility.html

 * Deque Systems' aXe-core automated and end-to-end accessibility tests

 * The Create React App has a eslint-plugin-jsx-a11y plugin that helps integrate accessibility directly into your code and has a subset of rules activated within it.